hawkz/stephenhawkes/_posts/2023-06-29-CIPO_this_might_be_the_droid_youre_looking_for.md

 ---
 layout:     post
-title:      CIPO: This might be the reuse tool you're looking for
+title:      This might be the reuse tool you're looking for
 date:       2023-06-29 14:00:00
 summary:    Understanding reuse potential though simple sentences